CONTENTS

 Real-Time AI Support for General Questions

 An AI that generates answers based on streaming conversation is very convenient.
-Once granted permission, it can hear system audio, meaning the sound coming from the interviewer’s computer.
-It can then automatically determine when the interviewer’s question starts and ends based on the semantics.
-This way, I don’t need to manually operate anything; I just start the AI at the beginning, and it handles everything on its own.
-Once the AI generates an answer, I only need to focus on reading it out loud.
+Once granted permission, the AI automatically recognizes the interviewer’s questions and generates answers on its own.
+This creates a completely hands-free experience.
+I just launch the tool at the start, and it handles everything from there.
+Once an answer is generated, I only need to focus on reading it out loud.

 Prompt for Personalized Service